 SRP careers can look vastly different, but one common thread is that a lot of our employees start in our world-class call center.

-SRP careers: many paths to take
+SRP careers: Many paths to take

-Rebecca Smout, Senior Program Manager, SRP ENERGY STAR Homes
+Rebecca Smout, Senior Program Manager, SRP ENERGY STAR® Homes

 Her time in the call center provided key foundational skills that prepared her for her current role.

-For future SRP customer service reps, she stresses the importance of enjoying your time in the call center, creating friendships and seeking mentors.
+To future SRP customer service reps, she stresses the importance of enjoying your time in the call center, creating friendships and seeking mentors.

 “Learn as much as possible because you never know how that knowledge will help you to be of service to others on your future teams — maybe as a lead, maybe a supervisor or maybe even in the position you didn’t even know you wanted someday,” she said.